magomimmo/modern-cljs/doc/tutorial-01.md

 ```

 As you see, the default optimization directive for the CLJS compiler
 is `:none`.
+A next tutorial will explain the different CLJS
+compilation optimizations (i.e. `none`, `whitespace`, `simple` and
+`advanced`).
+At the moment stay with the default, which is the more
-Let's now see `'boot cljs` at work without specifing any
+used during development.
+Let's see `'boot cljs` at work:
-options on the command line.

 ```bash
 boot cljs